semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

 We created a random multidimensional array of 300 numbers with 0 as the lowest number, 501 as the highest number then reshaped it into 30 arrays with 10 numbers each.

-If we want to only print, for example, the 10th array, we can pass 9 as the parameter which is the index of the 10th array in the multidimensional array.
+If we want to only print, for example, the 10th array, we can pass 9 as the argument which is the index of the 10th array in the multidimensional array.

 ```python